MarcdeFalco/icfp15/README.md

 It's the real reason of the GaupeToons split and it's noteworthy that Loic did this well while starting really late (basically Saturday night).

+### Misc
+During the contest, we were logged onto a #ups irc-channel where somebody arrived looking for informations concerning Unstoppable Power Supply (or something like this) but we were sadly unable to give him the informations he was looking for :o)

 ## Marc's review of the contest

 ### Pros